 Instrument CLI Scripts

-This docs page explains how to enable instrumentation of PHP CLI scripts, for example Cron jobs, daemons or worker scripts.
+This doc page explains how to enable instrumentation of PHP CLI scripts, for example, cronjobs, daemons, or worker scripts.

 Tideways will not work as expected if you have multiple tasks/requests running at the same time, for example when using React-PHP or Fibers. |